 Postgraduate Reading Groups

-Or visit the Postgraduate Community Blog to read reports from past meets!
+Visit the Postgraduate Community Blog to read reports from past meets.

 Open Reading Groups

-Drawing also on the current debate following the recent UK vote to leave the EU, postgraduate students (both taught and research) at UAL are invited to join the Passagens series of Reading Groups, which offers a broad historical context and the insight by artists and curators whose work evolve around the themes of migration, social sustainability and the environment.
+This series of Reading Groups offers insight by artists and curators whose work evolve around the themes of migration, social sustainability and the environment.

-Led by UAL's Teaching and Learning Exchange, the Pedagogy Reading Group sessions for 2017/2017 are aimed at UAL staff and postgraduate students with an interest in Pedagogy.
-These sessions are an opportunity for staff and students to celebrate and critique practice, imagine alternative pedagogies and engage with difficult territories in ways that are mutually enlightening.
+Led by UAL's Teaching and Learning Exchange, the Reading Group sessions for 2017/2018 are aimed at UAL staff and postgraduate students with an interest in Pedagogy.

-This reading group provides an opportunity to read essays on some aspects of modern and contemporary design and visual cultures in East Asia and it will discuss critical issues and methodologies specific to the region.
-This group will be led by Dr Yuko Kikuchi (Reader, TrAIN Research Centre and CCW Graduate School) and Hiroki Yamamoto (PhD candidate, TrAIN).
+This reading group provides an opportunity to read essays on modern and contemporary design and visual cultures in East Asia, discussing critical issues and methodologies specific to the region.

-This new reading group is based on special collections and archives.
-The first two sessions will explore two related collections, the African-Caribbean, Asian & African Art in Britain Archive, which is held by the Library at Chelsea College of Arts, and the Stuart Hall Library, at Iniva (Institute of International Visual Arts).
+The initial sessions will explore two related collections, the African-Caribbean, Asian & African Art in Britain Archive and the Stuart Hall Library, at Iniva (Institute of International Visual Arts).

-Led by PhD students, the Craft Readers Group meet on a monthly basis and facilitates critical reading and argument building through semi-structured conversation on specific themes.
-The discussions aim to clarify aspects of craft theory, build up a thematic bibliography and provide precious opportunities for networking.
-They also visit craft related events and exhibitions which focus discussion during the monthly meetings.
+Discussions at the Craft Readers Group aim to clarify aspects of craft theory, build up a thematic bibliography and provide precious opportunities for networking.